liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 # Overview

-This is a sample that guides you through the basic works to use your own machine learning code with Azure ML Pipeline.
+This sample guides you how to transform your existing machine learning code to work efficiently with Azure Machine Learning Service Pipelines.

-## Background
+## Introduction

-Here is a virtual scenario.
-You have a simple diabetes linear regression code using Scikit-learn.
+Our fictive scenario will use a simple diabetes linear regression code based on Scikit-learn.

 > Linear Regression Example: https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html

-- How can I use it with Azure ML?
+Questions:

+- What needs to be done to run the regression on Azure Machine Learning?
-- What should we do for MLOPS?
+- What do we need to do to leverage MLOps features of Azure Machine Learning?

-We will guide you in a very basic way here.
+We will guide you step by step through both answers to these questions.

 # Getting Started